Fallout from Dewey collapse hits clients

-NEW YORK For eight years, hundreds of victims of militant attacks in Israel have pursued litigation against a Jordanian bank they claim provided financial services to Hamas and other militant groups.
+NEW YORK, May 28 For eight years, hundreds of victims of militant attacks in Israel have pursued litigation against a Jordanian bank they claim provided financial services to Hamas and other militant groups.
 Now the plaintiffs have a new legal hurdle to overcome: the collapse of law firm Dewey & LeBoeuf.

 A group of lawyers from the New York-based law firm represent Arab Bank Group, the defendant in the suit.
 Now, with Dewey on the verge of shuttering and those lawyers scattering, U.S. District Judge Nina Gershon of Brooklyn, New York, granted the bank a 60-day reprieve from several court deadlines.